-The benefits provided under the Affordable Care Act, will reflect sweeping changes to the way Americans buy and use health insurance.
+The benefits provided under healthcare reform and the Affordable Care Act will impart sweeping changes to the way Americans buy and use health insurance.
 Whether you're an individual, a family, a business, disabled, a medicare recipient or other, shopping for IL health coverage will be a completely new process going forward.

 An Overview of Changes to the US Healthcare System

 Here are just a few of the major changes to be expected, when subsidized healthcare the Affordable Care Act are fully implemented and active.

 - The Affordable Care Act and all pertaining benefits will go into effect on January 1st 2014, After this day, anyone who has purchased coverage from the Illinois Health Insurance Exchange will be able to utilize said benefits.